rust-vmm/vm-superio/README.md

 covered in this crate, the serial port should be added to the microVM’s PIO bus, the serial backend should be defined and if and how the event handling is done.

-The following UART registers are emulated via the `Serial` struct: DLL, IER, DLH, IIR, LCR, LSR, MCR, MSR and SR (more details about these, [here](http://%20https//en.wikibooks.org/w/index.php?title=Serial_Programming/8250_UART_Programming%C2%A7ion=15#UART_Registers)).
+The following UART registers are emulated via the [`Serial` structure](src/serial.rs): DLL, IER, DLH, IIR, LCR, LSR, MCR, MSR and SR (more details about these, [here](http://%20https//en.wikibooks.org/w/index.php?title=Serial_Programming/8250_UART_Programming%C2%A7ion=15#UART_Registers)).
 The Fifo Control Register (FCR) is not emulated since we are not interested in directly controlling the FIFOs and The Receiver Buffer and Transmitter Holding